ArthurChiao/arthurchiao.github.io/_posts/2020-08-09-conntrack-design-and-implementation.md

 called ebtables, which could jump to iptables rules**, and thus makes Netfilter/iptables workable.

-But this workaround is ugly, and leads to performance problems.
+But this workaround is ugly, and leads to significant performance issues.
 So in 2016, RedHat proposed an OVS conntrack solution [7].
-Since then, people could turn off Linux bridge while still keeping security group funtion.
+Until then, people could possibly turn off Linux bridge while still having security group funtionality.

 ## 1.6 Summary

 This ends our discussion on the theory of connection tracking, and in the following, we will dig into the kernel implementation.

 # 2 Implementation: Netfilter hooks